It’s a Halloween cat in a box. Don’t be discouraged if it looks complicated.

 NOTE: There is also an envelope included in the Cat Card SVG File.
 If you decide you want to use that to send off your card, you need to size your project down to 10.5 in. wide in Design Space before you start cutting.

-How Do You Put Together a Box Card?
+How Do You Put it Together?

 These cards look elegant and like they take hours to create.